 I’m a daughter, a sister, an auntie, a dancer, a lover of the earth's gifts, and an outdoor recreator.

-I'm an LPC Registered Intern working toward state licensure in Oregon.
+I'm a Professional Counselor Associate working toward state licensure in Oregon.
 I'm supervised by Kristen Genzano and Mariah LeFeber.

 I dedicate my practice to exploring how verbal and nonverbal forms of expression can support our minds, bodies, and spirits.